 Fleas…on people?
 Though not something you hear of often, it is quite possible.
-Despite the fact that fleas are often most associated with pets and wild animals, there are over 2,000 different species of fleas and many that have the capability of surviving on the skin of humans.
+Despite the fact that fleas are often most a common summer pest associated with pets and wild animals, there are over 2,000 different species of fleas and many that have the capability of surviving on the skin of humans.
 In centuries past, fleas were one of the major culprits of death in various plagues that took on the world.

 Though rare, fleas are still capable of transmitting highly devastating diseases in today’s world, though it is more common for these insects to cause highly uncomfortable skin irritations.
 These fleas are capable of living immediately underneath and on top of human skin and reproducing at fast rates.
 Now that we know it is possible for humans to experience a flea infestation, how do you get rid of such insects?
 Continue reading to find out.

 The human flea – scientifically termed “Pulex Irritans” – was once referred to as the “house flea”.
 It is believed that it originated within the South America region.
 It has a lifecycle that consists of four distinct parts – the egg, larvae, pupae, and the adult.

 Once the adult flea hatches from the pupae, it must immediately find a warm-blooded type of host to indulge in blood meals.
 Adults measure from 1.5mm to 4mm in overall length.
 The body is typically very flat, dark brown, with mouth components that are capable of both piercing and sucking.

 The Effects of Human Flea Bites

 Fleas are considered to be pests, regardless of the host – be it a human or an animal.
 When the host receives a bite, the skin experiences an itching sensation that is considered to be highly uncomfortable.
 The skin may start to swell and become raised.

 Itching is almost always experienced.
 Bites nearly always occur in rows or within clusters.
 They may be irritated for many weeks.